Identifiers/spec/Base-128.md

 * Interpreted as a string without escape sequences in the serialization formats of JSON, CSV, XML, and Markdown
   * Does not contain markers, delimiters or escape chars in these formats
 * Not confusable with other well-known encodings
-* Does not need to support line-splitting, padding or case-insensitivity
+* Does not need to support multi-line splitting, chunking, padding or case-insensitivity

 ### Alphabet